 language acquisitions is the most memory-intensive form of learning i’ve ever experienced.

-while learning to code, for example, it never felt like “memorizing,” just adopting new logic paradigms and learning how to learn.
+, for example, it never felt like “memorizing,” just adopting new logic paradigms and learning to code learning how to learn.

 whenever i get a “fake” word in my daily deck, i’m relieved. whenever i get a color… i turn 빨간.